Vinnas-Kuttery/Realtime_D3_Visualization_On_Hadoop/README.md

 2. User concurrency for flask can be acheive using gunicorn integration
 3. for large scale application, just upgrade flask with Djang, remaining componenets are good enough as per the architecture.

-*Note: refer the document.doc for more details
+*Note: refer the documentation.doc for more details